Venice Travel Tips from a Local

 If you don’t want to spend 80 or 100 euros on a gondola ride, you can still have the experience for a much cheaper price: just two euros.

-How?
-Hop on a gondola crossing the Grand Canal.
-It’s called the traghetto, it’s not fancy, and the journey only takes a minute or two, but it’s enough time to snap a quick photo of yourself and get an incredible view of the Grand Canal from a traditional gondola.
+Traghetto means “ferry ride” in Italian.
+It’s not a fancy ride, and the journey only takes a minute or two, but it’s enough time to snap a quick photo of yourself and get an incredible view of the Grand Canal from a traditional gondola.

 4. Don’t get ripped off buying Carnevale masks